pranav3714/react-checker-game/README.md

 5. After a player has moved the other player can move his pieces.
 6. The game is over when one player has no more pieces.
 7. Alert when a user wins
+8. A piece becomes a ‘king’ when it reaches the other side.
+It can then move backwards and forwards.

 ## Todo

-1. A piece becomes a ‘king’ when it reaches the other side.
-It can then move backwards and forwards.
+1. Improve UI